makeitlegit/ProperName/bestpractices.md

 # Best Practices

+These goals can help make individual features better, but are most powerful when tackled at the lowest level (data structures) and the greatest breadth (centralized teams and systems).

+Start where you can and bring awareness to the other parts of the org that can do something about it.
 Many of these best practices relate to feature development such as content strategy, design methods, validation, and development processes.
-But those can only do so much to mitigate bad assumptions in system architecture and integrations, simplistic support policies, and overreliance on algorithms for content issues.
+But those can only do so much to mitigate upstream issues...so solutions here also touch on system architecture and integrations, centralized services (e.g. search), and support policies.

-These are the goals: work backward to figure out how to address it in the most comprehensive way your company can control.
-Don't assume everyone at your company already understands how their choices ripple out to the way people experience your product/service.

-# Fundamentals for Getting the Right Name
+# Fundamentals for Name Inputs

 ## 1. Avoid the biggest problem areas

 ### 1a.
 DO store names using UTF-8

 Many name problems result from the way names are stored.
 UTF-8 doesn't require users or systems to glean the right ISO character set, which is the most common cause of garbled displays.

 *Note that this is an English-centric baseline; while it covers many cases, it leaves out Traditional Chinese and possibly other character sets for particular languages.*

 - *DO capture and store names in UTF-8*